 This 4km (3 mile) circular walk takes you to all the must see places in Birmingham City Centre – don’t leave Birmingham without doing this walk!
 If you just followed the route without stopping off anywhere, then at an ambling pace it will take not much more than an hour.
 Expect to take longer if you linger!

+Download our free app to save this on your phone for offline use!
 The walk starts from Victoria Square, in front of the beautiful Council House.
 Victoria Square stands at the junction of three streets; New Street, Paradise Street and Colmore Row.
 After the Council House was built in the 1870s it was known as Council House Square.
 It became Victoria Square after the arrival of the statue of Queen Victoria in 1901 and now holds various public events for the city.

 Birmingham City Council House was built between 1874 and 1879, designed by Yeoville Thomason.
 It is now a Grade II listed building, used for all Council and most Committee meetings.
 The front, facing Victoria Square, has a pediment showing Britannia receiving the manufacturers of Birmingham.